From donating money or goods to your favorite charity to volunteering at a soup kitchen, charitable giving is a great way to help others year-round.

 From a financial planning standpoint, charitable giving should be on your mind at the close of the year.
-Twenty-six percent of taxpayers itemize charitable deductions on their tax returns, and with careful planning, you can make charitable giving an important part of your estate planning.
+That's because charitable contributions can impact your federal taxes.
+Many taxpayers itemize charitable deductions on their federal tax returns which may help them pay a lower tax bill (or even get a refund) in the spring.

 - The form in which you donate

 When it comes. to charitable contributions, you are generally limited to deducting no more than 60% of your adjusted gross income (AGI), though there may be lower thresholds depending on the type of donation.
 For example, if your AGI was $100,000, you couldn't donate and then deduct more than $60,000 in one tax year.